-The Bureau for Children and Families (BCF) delivers child welfare services to families and children directly by employees of BCF.
-Those employees are located in 55 counties of the state, which are divided into four regions.
+BCF delivers child welfare services to families and children directly by employees of BCF.
+These employees are located in 55 counties of the state, which are divided into four regions.
 BCF is a state administered agency.
 Families and children enter the child welfare system either through Child Protective Services (CPS) or Youth Services.
 CPS serves those families whose children are unsafe due to abuse or neglect from their parent(s), guardian(s) or custodian(s).
 Youth Services serves youth who are referred by the courts for placement and services for status offenses or juvenile delinquency or are referred by families or schools for services to prevent delinquency.

-BCF caseload data over the past three state fiscal years indicated a downward trend from 2014 levels.
-The caseloads for the 2015 SFY began with significantly lower caseloads than the previous year.
+BCF caseload data over the past four state fiscal years has shown fluctuation in the amount of Youth Services cases statewide.
+The caseloads for SFY 2015 began with significantly lower caseloads than the previous year.
 However, the fiscal year finished with slightly higher levels than SFY 2014's end.
 SFY 2016 began with higher levels than 2015, yet finished with much lower caseloads than the previous year.
+SFY 2017 began lower than 2016, however, cases increased steadily throughout the year and finished higher than the previous three years.
 Graphs depicting caseloads for each SFY are provided on the following pages.